EGPostema/DrawerDissect/README.md

 1. **Input images:**
    - Place drawer images in the `drawers/fullsize` folder.
-   - JPG format only ❗ [may support other formats in future]
+   - JPG format only ❗ [currently updating code to work with tifs/pngs]
    - A consistent drawer naming scheme is helpful for keeping things organized.

 2. **Adjust Settings for Your Drawer Configuration (if needed):**